Adaptation Action Coalition (Completed)

 Locally led adaptation initiatives to deliver a climate resilient world

-The AAC Locally Led Adaptation (LLA) Workstream is working to bring community-based solutions to the attention of governments and mainstream local knowledge and expertise in climate discussions and finance.
-The LLA Workstream is, coordinated by the World Resources Institute and the International Institute for Environment and Development (IIED) in collaboration with Centro para la Autonomía y Desarollo de los Pueblos Indígenas (CADPI), the Caribbean Natural Resources Institute (CANARI), ENDA, Huairou Commission, the International Institute for Climate Change and Development (ICCCAD), Save the Children Australia, Slum Dwellers International (SDI), and SouthSouthNorth.
+The AAC Locally Led Adaptation (LLA) Workstream focused on bringing community-based solutions to the attention of governments and mainstream local knowledge and expertise in climate discussions and finance.
+The LLA Workstream was coordinated by World Resources Institute and the International Institute for Environment and Development (IIED) in collaboration with Centro para la Autonomía y Desarollo de los Pueblos Indígenas (CADPI), the Caribbean Natural Resources Institute (CANARI), ENDA, Huairou Commission, the International Institute for Climate Change and Development (ICCCAD), Save the Children Australia, Slum Dwellers International (SDI), and SouthSouthNorth.

 Launched at the 2021 Climate Adaptation Summit, the Global Commission on Adaptation set out eight principles for strengthening locally led action.
-These principles provide a guide on changing top-down approaches, to a model that redresses power imbalances and ensures local communities and organizations can decide how climate finance is used.
+These principles serve as a guide for changing top-down approaches to a model that redresses power imbalances and ensures local communities and organizations can decide how climate finance is used.

-The LLA workstream is focused on how to leverage these principles to secure finance at a greater scope and volume, to reach local actors and support local priorities.
-They have organized regional dialogues to showcase locally led adaptation and allow for state, non-state actors and organizations to learn from each other.
-Recordings of the regional dialogues are available to watch online.
+The LLA workstream focused on how to leverage these principles to secure finance at a greater scope and volume, to reach local actors and support local priorities.
+They organized regional dialogues to showcase locally led adaptation and allow state and non-state actors as well as organizations to learn from each other.
+Recordings of the regional dialogues are available online.

 The LLA Community of Practice (CoP) also falls under the AAC’s LLA Workstream.
-The LLA CoP includes over 75 organizations and supports international coordination and knowledge exchange on locally led adaptation action.
+The LLA CoP included over 75 organizations and supported international coordination and knowledge exchange on locally led adaptation action.

 Locally Led Adaptation Champions